Rithik32/Team-research-and-development-project-/README.md

 | `7COM1079_Final+report_A217` | Final report submitted for assessment |
 | `Git_log.png` | Screenshot of commit history used as collaboration evidence |
 | `README.md` | Summary and documentation of the project |
+## Summary of Findings
+The Pearson correlation coefficient between Year and Total Deaths is 0.9805, with a p-value less than 2.2e-16.
+This indicates a very strong and statistically significant positive correlation.
+The trend reflects Brazil’s demographic changes, including population growth and ageing.
+The findings are consistent with literature describing long-term mortality transitions in developing economies.

+## Group Members (A217)
+- Sai Dinesh Pamarthi – 24132569
+- Rithik Raj – 24177697
+- Mudasar Latif – 24177442
+- Piyusha Suggala – 24135132
+- Kesini Chowdary Doddapaneni – 24156907

+## Tools Used
+- RStudio
+- tidyverse
+- ggplot2
+- GitHub

+## Additional Notes
+This repository shows the group’s use of version control for collaboration, documentation, and transparency.
+All required components for the DS093 project are included.